acm-ndsu/acm-ndsu.github.io/_posts/2015-6-25-2015-meeting-minutes.md

 - Mics Reimbursement
     - Jordan still has to go talk to student government
-    - Jordan needs to pick it up from the CS department
+    - Jordan needs to pick up check from the CS department